intentframe/intentframe/README.md

 ## 💬 Honest Questions, Honest Answers

 **"Does my data leave my machine?"**
 Some of it does.
 The Analysis Engine and Guardian use OpenAI models (`gpt-4o-mini` and `gpt-5-mini`), so the proposed action and your policy text are sent to OpenAI for evaluation when AI review is needed.
 The deterministic fast-path never makes a network call.
 Local model support (Ollama, llama.cpp) is on the roadmap.
-If your threat model prohibits sending action descriptions to a third-party API, today is too early for you.
+If your threat model prohibits sending action descriptions to a third-party API, this release is too early for you.
 See [`docs/privacy.md`](docs/privacy.md) for what stays on disk and what leaves.

 **"What does this cost to run?"**
 The AI calls themselves are short — a proposed action and a policy snippet, not your whole conversation.
 In local testing, an average day with Jarvis costs cents, not dollars.
 A heavy day with lots of new actions can hit a few dollars.
 There is no IntentFrame subscription.
 You pay only for the underlying API.